 The US FDA has approved Tamiflu for the treatment of influenza virus during pregnancy.
 However, this drug belongs to Pregnancy Category C, which means that there are no adequate and well-controlled studies in humans (4).

 Tamiflu is prescribed if the potential benefits outweigh the risks.
-Therefore, you should take the drug only if your physician prescribes it.
+Therefore, you should take the drug only if it has been prescribed by your physician or after consulting with a medical professional.

 The Centers for Disease Control and Prevention (CDC) recommends antiviral treatment to be started within 48 hours of diagnosis for pregnant women during any trimester (1).